 6:00 p.m., Executive Boardroom

 An evening with Catholic winemakers sharing the ways in which their work is inspired and inspirited by their faith.
 Evening also includes wine tasting, hors d'oeuvres, and tales from Portland Magazine editor Brian Doyle.
 Tickets are required for this Garaventa Center fundraiser event, $100/person.
 Seating is limited.
 Please RSVP to Jamie Powell at (503) 943-7702 or firstname.lastname@example.org.

 5:00 p.m., Executive Boardroom

 An annual festival featuring prizewinning short digital films by UP students, staff and faculty.Categories for submitted films include: narrative, documentary, international, humor and animation.
-This is the second year for the annual film festival which is now named in honor of beloved Spanish professor and documentary film-maker Kate Regan who passed away July 2014.
+This is the second year for the annual film festival which is now named in honor of beloved Spanish professor, and documentary film-maker Kate Regan, who died suddenly in July 2014.